aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pivot-tables/delete-worksheet-pivot-tables/_index.md

 keywords: "Aspose.Cells, delete pivot tables, Excel API, REST, cloud, pivot table clear, worksheet"
 description: "Learn how to delete every pivot table from a worksheet using Aspose.Cells Cloud REST API.
 Includes endpoint, required parameters, cURL request, response, and SDK examples for C#, Java, Python, Node.js, and more."
 weight: 80
+ArticleTitle: "Delete All Pivot Tables in an Excel Worksheet using Aspose.Cells Cloud API"
 ---

 When you need to reset a worksheet’s analysis, you can remove all pivot tables in a single call.
 This REST API deletes all pivot tables from a worksheet.

+## Security and Authentication
+The Aspose.Cells Cloud APIs are secure and require [JWT token-based authentication](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/).

 ## REST API